mbasagoitia/network-systems/cloud-networking/google-cloud-platform.md

 ## Terraform with GCP Example

 A **service account** is a special kind of account typically used by an application or compute workload, such as a Compute Engine instance, rather than a person.
 You can create a service account under the IAM & Admin tab -> service accounts in the Google Cloud Console.
-This will create a private key that you can download as JSON.
+Click on the service account and create a private key that you can download as JSON.

 Select a role, which determines specific permissions to run different infrastructure types.
 For this example we will use Compute Engine Service Agent.
 Go to keys, create new private key, and download it.